yukoba/CnnJapaneseCharacter/readme.md

 # What I modified
 - Resized image to 32x32 px.
 Charlie Tsai's paper is 64x64 px.
 - Initial weights are from a normal distribution with 0.1 standard deviation.
-- Used AdaDelta and increased the number of epochs to 250.
+- Used AdaDelta and increased the number of epochs to 400.
+- Add random rotation and zoom to images.

-By these changes the accuracy increased from 96.13% to 99.57%.
+By these changes the accuracy increased from 96.13% to 99.78%.

 # Librarys
 You need following librarys.